-Labor Trafficking in Southeast Asia and reports of slavery in supply chains are making international headlines.
-While reports have shown how migrant workers are being trafficked into the Thai seafood industry, there has not yet been a comprehensive study documenting the prevalence of forced labor and exploitation of fishermen on Thai fishing vessels.
-With funding from the Walmart Foundation, IJM commissioned Issara Institute to conduct research in Thailand documenting the prevalence of forced labor.
+Labour Trafficking in Southeast Asia and reports of slavery in supply chains are making international headlines.
+While reports have shown how migrant workers are being trafficked into the Thai seafood industry, there has not yet been a comprehensive study documenting the prevalence of forced labour and exploitation of fishermen on Thai fishing vessels.
+With funding from the Walmart Foundation, IJM commissioned Issara Institute to conduct research in Thailand documenting the prevalence of forced labour.

 The research surveyed Burmese and Cambodian current and former fishermen living in Thailand.
 The study shows that trafficking of migrant fishermen on Thai fishing boats has been widespread, and there are common patterns of abuse in the industry.

 Of the fishermen interviewed about their experience between 2011 and August 2016:

 - 14.1% were physically abused, and 31.5% witnessed a crewmate's abuse at sea; and

 - 76.2% accrued debt prior to even beginning work (either to an employer, broker, or net supervisor)

 Since 2014, the Thai Government has increased efforts to combat trafficking significantly.
 This new study offers data and insights that can support the government's efforts to end trafficking in the fishing industry.
 Progress is being made, but there is still more work to do, and we believe the more data and information available, the better collaborative efforts will be to help end forced labor.